Rapman

-Rapman made his writing and directorial debut with Blue Story (2019), an adaptation of his YouTube series of the same name.
-His other film and TV credits include American Son, the remake of the 2009 French crime film A Prophet, and the Netflix superhero series Supacell.
+Rapman was appointed MBE in the 2022 Birthday Honours from Elizabeth II for services to drama and music.

-In 2022, Rapman was appointed MBE in the 2022 Birthday Honours from Elizabeth II for services to drama and music, through his rapping and filmmaking.
+Early life and education

-Early and personal life
+Andrew Onwubolu was born in Deptford, London, of an Igbo mother and Yoruba father.
+His father was an engineer.

-Onwubolu was born on June 6, 1989, in Deptford, London.
 He was raised by his mother and from age 11 attended Sacred Heart Catholic School, Camberwell, in the midst of a postcode war between Deptford and Peckham.
-Onwubolu is a father of three children with a former partner.

 Music career

-Rapman made his debut with the Blue Story Trilogy (2013-2014), which depicted two best friends from different areas of London (Peckham and Deptford) who find themselves becoming enemies in a violent and insidious postcode war between their respective areas.
-The series was released on the YouTube channel SBTV and gained positive feedback.
+Rapman made his debut with the Blue Story Trilogy (2013–2014), which depicted two best friends from different areas of London (Peckham and Deptford) who find themselves becoming enemies in a violent and insidious postcode war between their respective areas.
+The series was released on the YouTube channel SB.TV and gained positive feedback.

-Following the success of Blue Story, Rapman released began collaborating with SBTV founder Jamal Edwards on several charity music videos for the channel including Hope (2015), which dealt with blood donors, Rollercoaster (2016) which dealt with suicide, Pay As You Go (also 2016), which dealt with unemployed fathers, and Promise (2017), which dealt with domestic abuse.
+Following the success of Blue Story, Rapman began collaborating with SBTV founder Jamal Edwards on several charity music videos for the channel.
+These included Hope (2015), which dealt with blood donors, Rollercoaster (2016) which dealt with suicide, Pay As You Go (also 2016), which dealt with unemployed fathers, and Promise (2017), a short film produced for Comic Relief 2017, which dealt with domestic abuse.

-Film career
+Film and TV career

 Shiro's Story

-In 2018, Rapman created wrote, directed and produced the three-part YouTube musical crime drama series Shiro's Story, which told about a young black man from London who enters a violent life of crime after he learns that his girlfriend's daughter is actually his best friend's.
+In 2018, Rapman created wrote, directed and produced the three-part YouTube musical crime drama series Shiro's Story, about a young Black man from London who enters a violent life of crime after he learns that his girlfriend's daughter is actually his best friend's.
 The series was inspired by a true story that Rapman heard from friends in Lewisham about a man whose daughter was actually his friend's.

-Starring Joivan Wade, Percelle Ascott and Rita Bernard-Shaw, alongside rappers Konan, Deno, Ashley Walters, Headie One, Not3s and Cadet, the series was shot guerrilla-style on a budget of £3,000 and had been seen 7.2 million times as of early November 2019.
+Starring Joivan Wade, Percelle Ascott and Rita Bernard-Shaw, alongside rappers Konan, Deno, Ashley Walters, Headie One, Not3s and Cadet, the series was shot guerrilla-style on a budget of £3,000 and had massed over 33 million views on Link Up TV, since its release.
 Part 2 of the series won GRM Daily's Video of the Year award in 2018.
 The success of Shiro's Story led to Rapman signing a contract with Island Records and Jay-Z's Roc Nation.